2019 Newport West by-election

 A by-election was held in the UK Parliament constituency of Newport West in south Wales on 4 April 2019, following the death of Labour Party MP (Member of Parliament) Paul Flynn.
-Labour nominated the trade unionist Ruth Jones, who held the seat for the party with 40 percent of the vote and a reduced majority.
-The Conservative candidate Matthew Evans came second with 31 percent of the vote, followed by Neil Hamilton, the UKIP candidate, on 8%.
+Labour nominated the trade unionist Ruth Jones, who held the seat for the party with 40% of the vote and a reduced majority.
+The Conservative candidate Matthew Evans came second with 31% of the vote, followed by Neil Hamilton, the UKIP candidate, on 8%.
 This was the third parliamentary by-election held during the 57th UK Parliament, which was elected at the 2017 general election.

 Background

 In October 2018, the sitting MP Paul Flynn indicated his intention to resign his seat in the imminent future following a worsening of his rheumatoid arthritis.
 At the time, Flynn indicated that he would wait for a snap general election in case that allowed him to stand down without triggering a by-election, citing the expense involved in organising and holding one.
 He died on 17 February 2019 following a "long illness".

 Newport West has been held by Labour since 1987, when Flynn won the seat from the Conservatives.
 The constituency is semi-marginal, with Labour majorities not exceeding 10,000 votes except during the electoral landslide of 1997.

 The writ of election was moved in Parliament on 28 February, scheduling the by-election for 4 April 2019.